Role-based access control Enterprise

 Relationship permissions

-GRANT permission_level ON EDGE_TYPES edge_type_list TO user_or_role;
+GRANT permission ON EDGES OF TYPE edge_type_list TO user_or_role;

 where: